 - 4 red onions, halved

-Directions: Preheat oven to 350 degrees F. Have your butcher butterfly the pork to an even 1 inch thickness, you should have a flat piece of meat about 8 inches by 14 inches.
+Directions: Preheat the oven to 350 degrees F. Have your butcher butterfly the pork to an even 1-inch thickness, you should have a flat piece of meat about 8 inches by 14 inches.
 Sprinkle with salt and pepper and set aside.
 In a sauté pan, heat olive oil until smoking.
 Add the onion and fennel bulb and sauté until softened and lightly browned, about 10 minutes.
-Add ground pork, fennel seeds, pepper, rosemary and garlic and cook until the mixture assumes a light color, stirring constantly, about 10 minutes.
-Allow to cool.
+Add ground pork, fennel seeds, pepper, rosemary, and garlic, and cook until the mixture assumes a light color, stirring constantly, for about 10 minutes.
+Allow cooling.
 Add chopped fennel leaves and eggs and mix well.
 Spread the mixture over the pork loin and roll up like a jelly roll.
 Tie with butcher’s twine and place in roast pan on top of halved red onions.
 Place in the oven and roast for 2 1/2 hours, until the internal temperature reaches 160 degrees F. Remove and allow to rest for 10 to 20 minutes.
 Slice into 1 inch thick pieces and serve.